leofavre/canivete/docs/index.md

 ### `toAverage(prevNum, nextNum, index, arr)`

-Used as the parameter for `Array.prototype.reduce()`, this function will return the average of all the items in an array.
+Used as the parameter for `Array.prototype.reduce()`, this function returns the average of all the items in an array.

 Note that non-numeric values passed to the function